Where to Stay in Mexico City

 A statue of a man with wings and a pointy beak crouching on a globe in front of a theater in the Juarez neighborhood of Mexico City.

 This compact, triangle-shaped neighborhood was one of Mexico City’s most exclusive before WWII.
 Afterward, many of the beautiful buildings were left in a state of genteel decay until a young, bohemian population injected some new life into the place after being forced out by rising rents in Roma and La Condesa.
 The result is a neat collection of quiet, tree-lined streets dotted with late-19th-century mansions, with a small-town feel and multiple generations of traditional families mixing with young hipsters at vintage luncheonettes, buzzy cafes, and speakeasies serving cocktails.
 The northern fringe of Juárez is where you’ll find a decent concentration of bars and nightclubs, collectively known as the Zona Rosa, as well as a few boutique hotels.
-Juárez is well-located for the exploration of Roma, Centro Histórico, Chapultepec, La Condesa, and Cuauhtémoc on foot, and connected to the rest of the city via the Sevilla and Cuauhtémoc metro stops.
+Juárez is well-located for the exploration of Roma, Centro Histórico, Chapultepec, La Condesa, and Colonia Cuauhtémoc on foot, and connected to the rest of the city via the Sevilla and Cuauhtémoc metro stops.

 Best Hotels in Juarez / Zona Rosa